Practical Conversation Course

-Level 1 - Experience Tokyo -
+Level 1 - To Experience Tokyo -

 This level is for complete beginners.
 In this level, students learn basic Japanese communication skills that can be used for sightseeing in Tokyo.
 They can use what they've learned that day immediately in town.
 They practice conversations for the situations such as fastfood restaurants, restaurants, shopping, etc.

-Level 2 - Enjoying Tokyo Life -
+Level 2 - To Enjoy Life in Tokyo -

 In this level, students learn Japanese communication skills that will make their life in Tokyo more comfortable.
 They learn conversations to make the quality of life in Japan higher The topics include inviting friends for concerts and asking for explanations of dish, etc.

-In this level, students learn Japanese communication skills so that they can talk appropriatly depending on the situations and people to talk with.
+In this level, students learn Japanese communication skills so that they can talk appropriately depending on the situations and people to talk with.
 The situations include talking with Japanese friends and people they meet on a trip, etc.